 The legal debate around her divorce put her career on hold, but when everything subsided, she was able to get back into the groove of things.

 One Tree Hill lasted nine seasons, which required Joy to dedicate several years of her life to The CW drama.
 During her “comeback” Joy decided to concentrate on projects that were “strategically designed to move her career in a direction that was not quite the same thing as she was doing on One Tree Hill.”

-Auditions for the show came up and Joy told her manager she wanted to jump into sitcom work and get her feet wet, to see if she still enjoyed it.
-“Lucky me, I won the job” she exclaimed.
-Cue in her first comedy sitcom in about eleven years.
+Auditions for the show came up and Joy told her manager she wanted to jump into sitcom work and get her feet wet so that she could see if she still enjoyed it.
+“Lucky me, I won the job” she said in an interview with CraveYouTV.
+Cue her first comedy sitcom role in about eleven years.

 Joy appeared on Men at Work, starring Danny Masterson of That 70’s Show.
-The episode, The Pioneer, aired on May 9, 2013 where Joy played Meg, a single mother and love interest for Tyler (played by Michael Cassidy).
+The episode, The Pioneer, aired on May 9, 2013, and Joy played Meg, a single mother and love interest for Tyler (played by Michael Cassidy).

 “The first three days, the first two and a half days, were really difficult for me because I haven’t done comedy in a really long time.”
 In addition, Joy had to face the difficulty of appearing on an unfamiliar set as a guest star.

 “Walking back onto a completely new set which didn’t feel like home and I didn’t feel the comforts that you feel after you’ve been on a series for ten years and you know everyone there.
 I was walking on a brand new set desperately hoping to contribute something to this great show that I really respected”